Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-Looking back to the commutation relations (\ref{commutation-rel}) we see that $\sum_{n\geq 1}\alpha_{-n}\cdot\alpha_{n}$ can be interpreted as the ocupation number associated to the right-moving modes (the same for the left-movers).
-This allows us to rewrite the mass formula and the level matching condition in a simpler form
+Looking back to the commutation relations in eq.~(\ref{commutation-rel}), we find that $N_{R}\equiv\sum_{n\geq 1}\alpha_{-n}\cdot\alpha_{n}$ can be interpreted as the ocupation number associated to the right-moving modes, and similarly for left-movers.
+This allows us to rewrite the mass formula~\eqref{eq:bosonic_mass_spectrum} and the level matching condition~\eqref{eq:level_matching_bos} in a more compact form as

-We are now ready to construct the spectrum of the closed bosonic string.
-We start with the vacuum state $|0,p\rangle$ defined by
+We are ready now to construct the spectrum of the closed bosonic string.
+We start with an~$\mbox{SL}(2,\mathbb{C})$-invariant vacuum state $|0,p\rangle$ defined by

-where we have written $\hat{p}^{\mu}$ to distinguish the operator from its eigenvalue.
-This vacuum state is clearly a tachyon, since $N_{R}=N_{L}=0$ and $m^{2}<0$.
-This tachyon is created by the action of the tachyon vertex operator defined by
+where, for the time being, we write~$\widehat{p}^{\mu}$ to distinguish the momentum operator from its eigenvalue.
+Since~$N_{R}|0,p\rangle=N_{L}|0,p\rangle=0$, the vacuum state has~$m^{2}<0$ and is a tachyon.
+This state is created by the action of the tachyon vertex operator~\eqref{eq:vertex_tachyon}.